Visualization using the Sport-Jolt graphics engine

 (introduced on the previous page)

-However, as a console app, its output is limited to text.
+Being a console app, however, its output is limited to text.

 Text provides scant insight into what the physics simulation is doing.
 For most people, pictures are much easier to understand.